cmazzullo/voltorb/README.md

   TODO: FakeLobbies and UserThreads do not handle player disconnection yet.
 	If one player disconnects, (for now) lobby should be destroyed and connected player set up with a new lobby for the next connected player to join.

+  BUGS:
+	1. GUI now updates 1 turn late for some reason.
+Has something to do with how LocalGameRunner works currently
+	2. When player 2 faints and switches a new monster in, the leads get swapped so player 2's lead is now player 1's lead and presumably vice versa.
+May happen in reverse instace.
+Check FakeServerProtocol (should be continueTurns method) for leads being swapped/not when they shouldn't/should be.